Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Project/PRO-01/Project v1.0 log.md

 After a talk with Casper I was pointed into the direction of SSL offloading.
 As well as understanding that I should make my search keywords more specific.
 Like what is really needed in this and anything that is a maybe involved shouldn't be mentioned.

 ## Learnings
+I understood that I should make my search keywords more specific, to get better search results that fit the question.
+Like what is really needed in this and anything that is a maybe involved shouldn't be mentioned.

+# Log 19-01-2023

+## One Sentence summary of the day

+## Challenges

+## Solutions

+## Learnings